khulnasoft-lab/gopkg/docs/faq.md

     $ gopkg import godep -f gopkg.yaml

-## Q: Can Glide fetch a package based on OS or Arch?
+## Q: Can Gopkg fetch a package based on OS or Arch?

 Yes.
 Using the `os` and `arch` fields on a `package`, you can specify which OSes and architectures the package should be fetched for.
 For